 Who we are

-Phil Eddershaw has over 25 years of experience working in rapid prototyping and new product development.
+He has over 25 years of experience working in rapid prototyping and new product development.
 In 1987 he set up one of London’s leading modelmaking companies and worked for clients such as Norman Foster, Jonathan Ive, English Heritage, Sony and Apple.

 The Gamelan Elektrika, which she helped design and build, was featured in concert with with the Kronos Quartet at NYC’s Lincoln Centre.
 She has previously worked at industry leaders Avid and recently joined Ableton as a software engineer.
 Laurel is also part of the QMUL’s Bela team and has played and taught violin professionally, including performances on BBC Radio and touring with Sam Lee and Friends, and Mishaped Pearls.

-Graduating from the University of Glasgow in 2009 with a master’s degree in Electronics with Music (MEng), Duncan obtained an EPSRC scholarship for a PhD programme in Media and Arts Technology at Queen Mary University of London in 2010.
-His research examined technological approaches to assist in teaching and learning the Great Highland Bagpipe, and led to the development of the P-bROCK Digital Bagpipes hardware and software system.
+Graduating from the University of Glasgow with a master’s degree in Electronics with Music (MEng), he later obtained a PhD at Queen Mary University of London.
+His research included examining new technological approaches to teaching the Great Highland Bagpipe.
+This led to the development of the P-bROCK Digital Bagpipes hardware and software system.

 Hazel Correa studied the violin at the Royal Northern College of Music, and has since enjoyed a busy and varied career as a freelance violinist.
 She works regularly with orchestras such as the Ulster Orchestra and London Mozart Players as well as taking part in collaborations with musicians such as Courtney Pine (saxophone) and Kuljit Bhamra (tabla).